embriand/rockband-pwa/README.md

 ## Description
 This project allow the management of Rock Bands data.

-Refer to following repository installation process of database, API access and documentation information:
+Refer to following repository process for database installation, API access and documentation information:

 https://gitlab.com/mozzy/rock-band

 ## Installation
-After cloning the rockband repository process following commands
+After cloning the rockband repository, from the rockband folder, process following commands

 Install all dependencies
 > npm install